 Source: Field Survey Data, 2025. ** Significant at 5%

-Integrated pest management: Table 3 above shows that there was a significant and negative relationship between adoption of integrated pest management and age and a significant and positive relationship between integrated pest management and education level of the respondents.
+Integrated pest management: Table 3 above shows that there was a significant and negative relationship between adoption of integrated pest management and age, and a significant and positive relationship between integrated pest management and the education level of the respondents.
 This finding shows that the older the farmers, the lower the adoption of integrated pest management practices.
-This finding is in tandem with that of Deshmukh, et al, (2021).
-On the other hand, increase in the level of education of cocoyam farmers will necessitate the adoption of integrated pest management practices in the study area.
-This further authenticates the findings of Kughur, et. al., (2017).
+This finding is in tandem with that of Deshmukh et al (2021).
+On the other hand, an increase in the level of education of cocoyam farmers will necessitate the adoption of integrated pest management practices in the study area.
+This further authenticates the findings of Kughur et. al. (2017).

 Table 4.
-Factors affecting adoption of Manure Management
+Factors affecting the adoption of Manure Management

 Table 5.
 Factors affecting Improved crop variety and Diversification